John Wallis: Wallis as a cryptographer

-Smith gives an example of the painstaking work that Wallis performed, as described by himself in a letter to Richard Hampden of 3 August 1689.
-In it he gives a detailed account of his work on a particular letter and the parts he had encountered difficulties with.
+Smith gives an example of the painstaking work that Wallis performed, as described by himself in an August 1689 letter to Richard Hampden.
+In it he gives a detailed account of his work on a particular letter and the parts he found difficult.

 Wallis' correspondence also shows details of the way he stood up for himself, when he thought he was under-appreciated, financially or otherwise.
 He lobbied enthusiastically, both on his own behalf, and that of his relatives, as witnessed by letters to Lord Nottingham, Richard Hampden and the MP Harbord Harbord that Smith quotes.
 In a letter to the English envoy to Prussia, James Johnston Wallis bitterly complains that a courtier of the Prussian Elector, by the name of Smetteau, had done him wrong in the matter of just compensation for services rendered to the Elector.
 In the letter he gives details of what he had done and gives advice on a simple substitution cipher for the use of Johnston himself.

 Wallis' contributions to the art of cryptography were not only of a "technological" character.
 De Leeuw points out that even the "purely scientific" contributions of Wallis to the science of linguistics in the field of the "rationality" of Natural language as it developed over time, played a role in the development of cryptology as a science.
 Wallis' development of a model of English grammar, independent of earlier models based on Latin grammar, is a case in point of the way other sciences helped develop cryptology in his view.

 Wallis tried to teach his own son John, and his grandson by his daughter Anne, William Blencowe the tricks of the trade.
 With William he was so successful that he could persuade the government to allow the grandson to get the survivorship of the annual pension of £100 Wallis had received in compensation for his cryptographic work.

 William Blencowe eventually succeeded Wallis as official Cryptographer to Queen Anne after Wallis' death in 1703.